20 Ways to Pray for Your Pastor

 - Pray he will be free from the sins of greed and covetousness.
 Wanting more for the church is not necessarily a sin.
 However, wanting a bigger church, higher attendance, or a larger paycheck could be a symptom of coveting a ministry that God has not given him.
 He must always remember that a bigger church is only important if lives are changed for Jesus’ glory and honor.
 Exodus 20:17; Psalm 119:36

 - Pray for fruit that remains.
 This may seem contradictory to the previous point, but it isn’t.
-Instead of focusing on numbers, a passion for fruit that remains focuses on people.
+Instead of focusing on numbers, a passion for fruit that remains always focuses on people, not numbers.
 Pray that your pastor will have that passion for people.
 John 15:1-5, 16

 - Pray for his prayer life.
 A ministry will only rise as high as the prayer life of its leaders.
 Pray that God will give him a special sensitivity to and power in prayer.
 Colossians 1:9-11